Core Program Application

 • Generic answers that could apply to any finance or tech club

-• Prestige-chasing language with no evidence of the underlying interest
+• Prestige-chasing language without the underlying interest

 • Applications that make it seem like you've never actually tried the work